Key Privacy Terms

 - ensure claimant data is as accurate as possible

-If you have any concerns about your PI, contact the Privacy Officer for the insurance company you deal with or the Chief Privacy Officer at HCAIP at firstname.lastname@example.org or by fax at 416-664-3121
+If you have any concerns about Privacy, contact your Privacy Office or the Privacy Office at HCAIP at firstname.lastname@example.org or by fax at 416-664-3121.

 Why am I receiving HCAI emails?

 Use of the HCAI system is mandated by the Financial Services Commission of Ontario (FSCO) for the transmission of Ontario Claims Forms (OCFs) by Health Care Facilities and Insurers.
 As such, HCAI Communications is required to inform each registered and currently active Facility of any changes to the HCAI system.
 This may include changes to functionality and/or changes in the regulatory business environment that concern how HCAI is used by Facilities and Insurers.